CDAT-amigos/survey/README.md

 ## Layout

-GraphQL queries and mutations which make a network call should be co-located with the component.
-See, for example [DisplayUsers](./src/components/DisplayUsers.js) or [SubmitButton](./src/components/SubmitButton.js).

-GraphQL queries and mutations which are only for local state management should be stored in the [resolvers](./src/apollo/resolvers) folder.
-These queries should be exported since they can be reused.
-See, for example [TotalForm](./src/components/TotalForm.js) or [EnterUserAttributes](./src/components/EnterUserAttributes.js)
+GraphQL queries and mutations are stored in [gqlQueries](./src/apollo/gqlQueries/index.js)

+AppSync typically has a very stringent schema structure that has relatively (but deterministically) deep nested object structure.
+To simplify boilerplate, I added two components which wrap the Mutation and Query Apollo components.
+These are intended for use with array data and are located in [AppSync]('./src/AppSync/components/index.js).

+Client side resolvers are located in the [resolvers](./src/apollo/resolvers) folder.
+I've created a reusable AppSync friendly resolver generator.
+For how to use, see the [updateUserAttributes](./src/apollo/resolvers/updateUserAttributes.js) resolver.